coq/roadmaps/text/roadmap-8.6.md

   the state is used monotonously (using GADTs). namegen, termops, logic_monad, proofview_monad are also in engine.

-- [ ] Bytes/String PR by E. Arias.
-WIP, proposal is to split it in smaller chunks and do renamings.

-   [EGJA] A few minor parts should be able to go into 8.6 IMHO.
-Personally, I would just postpone the rest until 4.02 is the default compiler to avoid shipping more compatibility burden.

 - [x] :exclamation: [PR#179](https://github.com/coq/coq/pull/179):
   Feedback/pp cleanup (E. J. Gallego)